First, a brief history about Drupal

 Drupal 8 design is mobile first so all themes and admin interfaces are mobile-friendly.

 Drupal 8 builds natively with HTML 5 and aligns with the latest PHP 7 standards like PSR-4, namespaces, and traits, and uses top notch, outstanding external libraries like Composer, PHPUnit, Guzzle, Zend Feed Component, Assetic to name a few.
-Drupal 8 also adopts modern, object-oriented code that's the order of the day, by Symfony.
+Drupal 8 also adopts modern, object-oriented code that's the order of the day.
 Instead of using only the hook-oriented paradigm and the procedural programming, Drupal with version 8 chose a way of involving popular technologies and applying object-oriented methodologies.
 Changes affected almost all the main parts — from the core functionality to the template engine.
 D8 adopts lots of Symfony components including: Console, DependencyInjection, EventDispatcher, HttpFoundation, HttpKernel, Polyfill Iconv, Process, Routing, Serializer, Translation, Validator and Yaml.
 Adding the Symfony components to Drupal 8 had the biggest impact on its development.
 Drupal became even more flexible than it was before.
 Developers got a great opportunity to follow the modern technologies and use the object-oriented programming style.
-This opens up Drupal to the wider PHP community as Drupal developers will be working with skills that are usable in a wider PHP community outside Drupal and more non-Drupalers can now easily come in to work with Drupal.
+This opens up Drupal to the wider PHP community as Drupal developers will be working with skills that are usable in the wider PHP community outside Drupal and more non-Drupalers can now easily come in to work with Drupal.
 The PHP community has been working to set agreed PHP Standards Recommendations (PSRs) of how to write PHP code.
 This is to make PHP projects write PHP 'the PHP Way' as against each project working in silos and writing PHP 'their Own Way' and splitting energies re-inventing the wheel.
 Drupal from version 8 aligns with PHP code 'the PHP Way' 100%.

 Easy Content Authoring